Employee Volunteering

 What’s involved in a Volunteer Conservation Day?

-Of course, we can work with you to tailor a specific programme for your group or team – get in touch if you’d like to do that or have something specific in mind.
+Of course, we can work with you to tailor a programme for your group or team – we are happy to discuss if you have something specific in mind.

 A normal day or session could include:

-• Getting involved in the setting up of a mink raft -a key tool in our work to monitor and then remove American mink from our rivers.
+• Getting involved in the setting up of a mink raft or trap - a key tool in our work to monitor and then remove American mink from our rivers.
 You can even adopt and monitor one yourself after the day is done!

-• Doing some river invertebrate sampling or helping in an electrofishing survey with our partner fishery trust
+• Doing river invertebrate sampling or helping complete an electrofishing survey with our partner fishery trust

 campfire